Rittenhouse shooting victim: Thought 'I was going to die'

 Asked what was going through his mind as he neared the 17-year-old Rittenhouse, he said, “That I was going to die."

+Chirafisi also pointed to Grosskreutz’s lawsuit against the city of Kenosha, in which he alleges police enabled the violence by allowing an armed militia to have the run of the streets during the demonstration.

+“If Mr. Rittenhouse is convicted, your chance of getting 10 million bucks is better, right?”
+Chirafisi said.

-Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz in the streets of Kenosha during a turbulent protest against racial injustice in the summer of 2020.
+Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz during the turbulent protest in the summer of 2020.

-The one-time police youth cadet from Antioch, Illinois, was 17 when he went to Kenosha with an AR-style rifle and a medical kit in what he said was an effort to safeguard property from the demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.
+The one-time police youth cadet from Antioch, Illinois, had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from the damaging demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

 Grosskreutz had a gun in has hand, with his arms raised, when Rittenhouse fired, shooting him in the bicep.
-A prosecutor asked Grosskreutz why he didn't shoot Rittenhouse.
+Prosecutor Thomas Binger asked Grosskreutz, who had his hands in the air just before Rittenhouse shot him, why he didn't shoot first.

 Grosskreutz said he was wearing a hat that night that said “paramedic” and was carrying medical supplies, in addition to a loaded pistol.
 Grosskreutz said his permit to carry a concealed weapon had expired and he did not have a valid permit that night.